pooyad359/linux-shell-guide/text_operations/README.md

 ### `nl` flags

-- `-pBRE`: Returns all the lines but only numbers the lines that match regrular expression `BRE`.
+- `-pBRE`: Returns all the lines but only numbers the lines that match regular expression `BRE`.
 E.g., number lines that start with `import`: `nl -b p^def file.txt`
 - `-sD`: Uses delimiter `D` between line number and the line.
 E.g., use `=` as delimiter: `nl -s= p^def file.txt`

 ---